 3. Diversify your retirement savings

-For 2013, you can deduct only the first $17,500 (or $23,000 if you're over 50) you contribute to your employer-sponsored 401(k).
 Stashing additional money in a Roth IRA is a smart way to maximize tax-advantaged contributions to your retirement savings.
 Even if you don't expect to hit the 401(k) contribution limit, diversifying the accounts in which you hold your retirement savings makes sense.
 A typical employer-sponsored plan limits you to a relative handful of funds, while an IRA lets you invest in a virtually unlimited range of options.

-4. Consult a professional
+4. Consult a pro